Portrait of Dr. Mohammad Yousof Asefi, painted by Hanif Shabgard

 dOCUMENTA, Kassel, Germany

-His painting "Landschap" was displayed at the Kassel Museum and published in dOCUMENTA 13, one of the world's most prestigious contemporary art exhibitions.
+His painting "Dare Shamali" (2011), purchased from him in Kabul by the curatorial team, was displayed in the rotunda of the Museum Fridericianum and recorded in the official catalog and Logbook of dOCUMENTA 13, one of the world's most prestigious contemporary art exhibitions.

 Master Art Piece Recognition